-The Company remained focused on minimizing its operating expenses during 2013.
-Administration expense incurred during 2013 decreased to \$222,874, compared to \$425,797 for the same period in 2012.
-This decrease of \$202,923 was primarily due to lower compensation costs and fees incurred by the Company as well as lower professional fees and amortization expense.
-Approximately 27 percent, or \$70,976 (2012 - \$195,433), of the administration expenses for the year ended December 31, 2013 were made up of compensation costs and fees comprised of contract fees for management services, wages and benefits of personnel, and share-based payments.
-Contributing to this decrease was the decision by the Chief Executive Officer and former Chief Financial Officer to waive their management and consulting fees, as well as reduced wages and benefits of personnel as a result of the Company's efforts to decrease expenses.
-During 2012, additional professional fees were incurred relating to certain corporate initiatives such as the share consolidation completed in August of 2012.
-Amortization also decreased by \$12,483 for the year ended December 31, 2013 primarily due to disposals of certain of the Company's capital equipment.
-The remaining costs in the administration category related to insurance, office and equipment rent, office supplies, regulatory related costs and other office related expenses.
+The Company remained focused on minimizing its operating expenses during 2014.
+Administration expense incurred during 2014 decreased to \$82,509, compared to \$222,874 in 2013.
+This decrease of \$140,365 was primarily due to lower compensation costs and fees incurred by the Company (2014 - \$0) as well as lower professional fees and amortization expense.
+During 2013, approximately 27 percent, or \$70,976, of the administration expenses for the year ended December 31, 2013 were made up of compensation costs and fees comprised of contract fees for management services, wages and benefits of personnel, and share-based payments.
+Amortization also decreased by \$3,121 for the year ended December 31, 2014 primarily due to disposals of certain of the Company's capital equipment in the prior year.
+The remaining costs in the administration category related to insurance, regulatory related costs and other office related expenses.
 These costs decreased from period to period, also as a result of the Company's efforts to decrease expenses.